Upgrade PDF printing for Splunk Web

 Forms won't be printed

 Integrated PDF generation cannot print forms at this point, whether they have been constructed with simple or advanced XML.
-You can still print forms with the PDF Report Server App, if you have it installed.
+You can still print forms with the PDF Report Server App.

 Flash-only chart customizations are ignored